-You do not qualify for a special enrollment period at this time.
+Your spouse does not qualify for a special enrollment period at this time.

 If You Disagree with this Decision (Appeal Rights)

 This Decision is final unless you submit an appeal request to the Federal Marketplace or bring a lawsuit under New York Civil Practice Law and Rules, Article 78.